 -The order of the tour may be reversed or altered depending on traffic or local conditions.

--Please note that for the inside visit of the Vatican Museums and St. Peter’s Basilica the use of headsets owned and provided by the respective site's managements is compulsory.
+-Please note that for the inside visit of St. Peter’s Basilica the use of headsets owned and provided by the site's managements is compulsory.
+It is very important for Guests to be aware that they will be responsible for the headset devices provided.
+For St. Peter’s Basilica the headsets company will charge Euro 50,00 for every missing device.